data-apis/array-api/spec/API_specification/statistical_functions.md

 #### Special Cases

-For an input array `x`, let `N` equal the number of elements over which to compute the product and
+Let `N` equal the number of elements over which to compute the product.

 -   if `N` is `0`, the product is `1` (i.e., the empty product).

-Let `x_i` be an element over which to compute the product.
 For floating-point operands,

 -   if `x_i` is `NaN`, the product is `NaN` (i.e., `NaN` values propagate).